e-e-e/bookcovers/README.md

 # book-covers

-A federated search thumbnail images of book covers.
+A federated search API for finding image thumbnails for book covers.

 Performs a combined search of _Amazon_, _Google Books_ and _Open Library_ to find thumbnails corresponding to isbn numbers.